 The draft law regulates the process of collecting reconciliation amounts for retribution.
 Additionally, it estimates and regulates compensation for retribution in the case of premeditated murder or similar crimes.
 The law also organizes the mechanism for paying the reconciliation amount.

-It also stipulates the procedures of reconciliation of relations between various relevant authorities in this regard.
+It also stipulates the procedures for reconciling relations between various relevant authorities in this regard.
 The law enhances awareness of the provisions for collecting the reconciliation money and the importance of forgiveness for the sake of God.

 The articles of the draft law apply to those convicted of murder or similar serious offenses.
 The articles also include provisions for the victim’s parents who agree to a pardon for or without compensation.

-The law also prohibits convicts and their guardians from advertising or use of any such means to collect donations for reconciliation.
+The law also prohibits convicts and their guardians from advertising or using any such means to collect donations for reconciliation.
 They are also prohibited from contacting the victim or their parents directly or through a third party.